 Let your child help

 Allowing your child to actively help you to make dinner will motivate there eating – they will be proud that they have made it.
 Aside from this, letting the child decide what they want for dinner/dessert will have the same effect as it is something that they want.

 All of these tips should help your child to overcome their fussy eating, or at least create more enthusiasm around meal times.

 At Apricot Nursery we introduce healthy and delicious food to them as early as possible.
 Our menus change weekly so that our children are trying a wide range of different foods, helping them to develop a good attitude to trying and enjoying food.
 For more information about Apricot Nursery’s food and nutrition, click here.

-For information about how our Peterborough based nursery can help you and your child, call us today on 01733 390 969.
+Apricot Nursery is based in Orton Longueville, Peterborough (PE2).
+For information about how the nursery can help you and your child, call us today on 01733 390 969.